 MS: If you are an MS student you must be recommended by the faculty in order to take the B-Exam.

-Forms are on the graduate school website, follow the instructions on the form and return completed form to Sean McCabe in 315 Bell Hall.
+Please return completed forms to Sean McCabe in 315 Bell Hall.

 Students who are interested in leading a research project for an MS culminating experience should considering pursuing a MS thesis.
 For this, the student will need to work closely with a faculty advisor who will provide research guidance during the thesis.